 Good bye from Gosau and the Salzkammergut

 The Tirol and Salkammergut areas hold much of the back country and alpine beauty associated with Austria.
 The people are friendly but you also get the sense that for the locals, making a living here is not that easy and am sure many depend on the tourist trade.
 The pricing was fairly reasonable.
 The guest houses are very clean and well kept and run about $30.00 – $45.00 per person, including breakfast.
 Eating out in this area is fairly reasonable also, with the least expensive being the beer and wine, which are very good and very inexpensive.
 A bottle of good local wine may cost $6.00 – $8.00, and can be had for less.
 Gasoline on the other hand runs about the same as a regular bottle of wine.
 BTW, currency is the euro and all measures are metric.
-Hmmm, what a trade-off Because Salzkammergut is more native, English is not that prevalent but, the people are pretty helpful and sign language works well:-).
+Hmmm, what a trade-off.
+Because Salzkammergut is more native, English is not that prevalent but, the people are pretty helpful and sign language works well:-).
 Anyways, this is the area you’d want to spend time in if you want to get away but, avoid July and August, as this is when the vacation and tourist season is in full swing.

 See you in Vienna

-Left Gosau in the Salzkammergut for Vienna, approaching it from the west side, which in our case took us to the official beginning Wacau (pronounced Vachau) valley in Melk, then down to Krems and then the Vienna woods.
+Left Gosau in the Salzkammergut for Vienna, approaching it from the west side, which in our case took us to the official beginning the Wacau (pronounced Vachau) valley in Melk, then down to Krems and then the Vienna woods.
 Below is the monastery in Melk.

-Both red and white wine, which can be tasted in all the little Heuringens and Wine Cellars in the various villages.
+Both red and white wine can be tasted in all the little Heuringens and Wine Cellars in the various villages.
 Here’s a hint, if the establishment has a green ball, usually made out of small fir branches, hanging outside the entrance, it means that they are open for business and wine is available.
-From Krems on to the Vienna Woods, which will be a total surprise to anyone not familiar with them.
+From Krems on to the Vienna Woods, which will be a total surprise to anyone not familiar with the area.
 Although they sound like big park or a patch of woods, the Vienna Woods are comprised on the eastern end of the Austrian Alps.
 This is where the Alps terminate and form the western flank of Vienna.
 Below is a view of Vienna from Kahlenberg, the middle of the three prominent hills in the woods.

 In this picture, the right side of the Danube is the Old Vienna and the left the new.
-And the wine heritage of of Vienna is very evident with all the vineyards and villages surrounding the city.
+And the wine heritage of of Vienna is very evident, with all the vineyards and villages surrounding the city.
 More on that later.